 The pipe and steel department members cross over from structural to pipe according to the resource needs of the projects.
-ASD has welders certified for the following alloys: mild steel, high tensile steel, stainless steel, aluminum, and CuNi.
+Vigor Alaska has welders certified for the following alloys: mild steel, high tensile steel, stainless steel, aluminum, and CuNi.
 These welders are certified under programs administered by AWS, API, ASME, ABS, DNV and USCG.

 Shipbuilding, conversion, and repair process "activities"